adamkurth/reborn_dev/doc/source/geometry.rst

 Working with CrystFEL geometry files
 ------------------------------------

 The following is relevant if you need to work with a CrystFEL ".geom" file.
-They are ubiquitous in XFEL work, and thus we have a bit of code included in reborn for handling them.
+They are ubiquitous in SFX work, and thus we have a bit of code included in reborn for handling them.

 Firstly, you need to read about the CrystFEL `geom <http://www.desy.de/~twhite/crystfel/manual-crystfel_geometry.html>`_ file specification.
 Note that CrystFEL geom files contain a lot more than geometry information.
 They also contain information about...

-- detector properties (e.g. saturation levels, common-mode noise and conversions between digital data units and deposited x-ray energy),
+* detector properties (e.g. saturation levels, common-mode noise and conversions between digital data units and deposited x-ray energy),
-- information about how to obtain encoder values that specify detector positions,
+* information about how to obtain encoder values that specify detector positions,
-- formatting of the files that contain the diffraction data,
+* formatting of the files that contain the diffraction data,
-- how programs like indexamajig should treat the data (e.g. the no_index card)
+* how programs like indexamajig should treat the data (e.g. the no_index card)

 If you want to read in the complete information from a geom file you can convert it to a python dictionary using the :func:`load_crystfel_geometry() <reborn.external.crystfel.load_crystfel_geometry>` function, which is just a wrapper